-Emotional stress may lead to asthma exacerbations, primarily because extreme emotional expressions (laughing, crying, anger, or fear) can lead to hyperventilation and hypocapnia, which can cause airway narrowing^{95,96}.
-Panic attacks, which are rare but not exceptional in some patients with asthma, have a similar effect^{97,98}.
+Emotional stress may lead to asthma exacerbations in children402 and adults.
+Extreme emotional expressions (laughing, crying, anger, or fear) can lead to hyperventilation and hypocapnia that can cause airway narrowing^{95,96}.
+Panic attacks, that are rare but not exceptional in some patients with asthma, have a similar effect^{97,98}.
 However, it is important to note that asthma is not primarily a psychosomatic disorder.